SingAREN/XeAP2-Tutorials/Session 2: NRO Lab.md

-# XeAP 2 Session 2: NRO Lab
-# Setting up a National RADIUS Server
+# XeAP 2 Session 2: NRO Lab<br>Setting up an eduroam National RADIUS Server

 The XeAP 2 project will be using radsecproxy as the National and Top RADIUS Servers within the XeAP2 eduroam environment.
 There are other alternatives - such as FreeRADIUS - that are able to perform as an NRS but radsecproxy is lightweight and only requires the user to worry about a single configuration file unlike FreeRADIUS.